Richard von Weizsäcker: Childhood, school and family

 Richard von Weizsäcker was born on 15 April 1920 in the New Palace in Stuttgart, the son of diplomat Ernst von Weizsäcker, a member of the Weizsäcker family, and his wife Marianne von Graevenitz, a daughter of Friedrich von Graevenitz (1861–1922), a General of the Infantry of the Kingdom of Württemberg.
 Ernst von Weizsäcker was a career diplomat who served as State Secretary at the Foreign Office for Nazi Germany and as Nazi Germany’s ambassador to the Holy See.
-The youngest of four children, Weizsäcker had two brothers, the physicist and philosopher Carl Friedrich von Weizsäcker and Heinrich von Weizsäcker who fell as a soldier in Poland at the beginning of World War II.
+The youngest of four children, Weizsäcker had two brothers, the physicist and philosopher Carl Friedrich von Weizsäcker and Heinrich von Weizsäcker, who fell as a soldier in Poland at the beginning of World War II.
 The sister Adelheid (1916–2004) married Botho-Ernst Graf zu Eulenburg-Wicken (1903–1944), a landowner in East Prussia.
 Richard's grandfather Karl von Weizsäcker had been Prime Minister of the Kingdom of Württemberg, and was ennobled in 1897 and raised to the hereditary title of Baron (Freiherr) in 1916.
 His term in office ended in 1918, shortly before the monarchy was abolished in the German Revolution of 1918–1919.
 However, during the following years, he still occupied an apartment in the former royal palace where his grandson was born in an attic room.

 Because his father was a career diplomat, Weizsäcker spent much of his childhood in Switzerland and Scandinavia.
-The family lived in Basel 1920–24, in Copenhagen 1924–26, and in Bern 1933–36, where Richard attended the Swiss Gymnasium Kirchenfeld.
-The family lived in Berlin, in an apartment in the Fasanenstraße in Wilmersdorf, between 1929 and 1933 and again from 1936 until the end of the Second World War.
+The family lived in Basel 1920–1924, in Copenhagen 1924–1926, and in Bern 1933–1936, where Richard attended the Swiss Gymnasium Kirchenfeld.
+The family lived in Berlin, in an apartment in the Fasanenstraße in Wilmersdorf, between 1929 and 1933 and again from 1936 until the end of World War II.
 Weizsäcker was able to miss the third class of his elementary school, and entered a secondary school at the young age of nine, the Bismarck-Gymnasium (now the Goethe-Gymnasium) in Wilmersdorf.
 When he was 17 years old, Weizsäcker travelled to England to study philosophy and history at Balliol College, Oxford.
 In London, he witnessed the coronation of King George VI.
-He spent the winter semester of 1937/38 at the University of Grenoble in France to improve his French.
+He spent the winter semester of 1937–1938 at the University of Grenoble in France to improve his French.
 He was mustered for the army there in 1938 and moved back to Germany the same year to start his Reichsarbeitsdienst.